berkanyiildirim/Migrate2Postgres/README.md

 --
 Review the script generated in the previous step and make changes if needed, then execute it in your favorite SQL client, e.g. psql, PgAdmin, or DBeaver.

+Run the DDLEXECUTE command
+--
+This will generate a SQL script with commands for `CREATE SCHEMA`, `CREATE TABLE`, etc. and auto execute generated script without copy paste or SQL client.
+If you don't need to review the generated script you can use.

 Run the DML command
 --
 This will copy the data from the source database to your target Postgres database according to the settings in the config file.